KeithMurph/README.mdGenerator/sampleREADME.md

  - [Questions](#questions)

  ## Installation
- take files from my repo, inquirer dependencie is required
+ dependencies required is Inquirer. get code from my repo

  ## Usage
- to wate less time writing read mes
+ to speed up the process of writing your read mes

  ## Credits
-- NA
+- Na
 - NA
 - NA
 - NA

  ## Tests